EDF Smart Meter: Installations, Help & Support

 Are EDF smart meters safe?

 Yes, EDF smart meters are safe and comply with UK and EU safety standards.
 Regarding smart meters in general, Public Health England has stated that ‘exposures to the radio waves produced by smart meters do not pose a risk to health’.

 Are EDF smart meters second generation?

 Since March 2019, all energy suppliers, including EDF, have been instructed to install second generation smart meters (SMETS2).
 Unlike first generation smart meters, all suppliers can operate SMETS2s, meaning customers can sign up to different energy providers freely without their smart meters losing their ‘smart’ ability.

 If you have an EDF smart meter installed, it will be a SMETS2.
 If you have a SMETS2 and want to sign up to the company, your smart meter will still function when you make the change.

-EDF Energy smart meters are free as part of the Government's smart meter rollout.
+EDF Energy smart meters are at no additional cost to the customer as part of the Government's smart meter rollout.
 However, even though you won't be charged any upfront fees for the EDF smart meter, it's actually included in everyone's gas and electricity bills.
 If you choose to not have a smart meter, it won't cost you any less and you won't get any sort of discount on your bills.